Feed (Grant novel): Plot summary

-The novel's narration then changes to Shaun's perspective.
-He rallies Ryman's security detail to help contain the outbreak, then breaks into the convention centre to confront Ryman and Tate.
-Tate takes Ryman's wife hostage with a syringe of the zombie virus, claiming his actions were part of a plot using fear of the zombies to reshape America into a more faith-based society.
-Then the governor injects himself instead, and Shaun shoots him to prevent zombification.
+Shaun and the surviving security detail contain the outbreak.
+He breaks into the convention center to confront Ryman and Tate.
+Tate takes Ryman's wife hostage with a syringe of the K-A virus.
+He claims that his actions were intended to use fear of zombies to reshape America into a more faith-based society.
+Then the governor injects himself with the syringe.
+Shaun shoots him to prevent zombification.

 Background

 McGuire was inspired to write Feed by her interests in horror movies and virology.
 She wanted a zombie virus that would be society-changing but survivable, and spent two years developing the concepts of the virus and its consequences.
 Another aspect she wanted to address was that characters in horror fiction typically lack awareness of concepts from other popular works of horror fiction; as such, in Feed, movies like Dawn of the Dead (1978) are credited with helping the human race survive.

 Despite establishing the above-mentioned background, McGuire struggled with the plot until a friend suggested using a presidential campaign as a framing device.
 This allowed McGuire to explore a large cross-section of issues and demonstrate the life-changing result of the zombie apocalypse.